Fl1pNatic/ppr-community/README.md

 ## Submitting
 ### Please make sure that the title of your submission is not already taken.
 1.Clone the repository, I am sure you can find some guides online. <br>
-2.Put folder(s) with your submission(s) under one of the three folders, they are all named, the way they are named in the `resources` folder in game's core folder.
-(Please avoid using the name "Default" in your submission, as it will overwrite the default resources).
+2.Put archive(s) with your submission(s) under the folders, they are all named, the way they are named in the `resources` folder in game's core folder.
+(Please avoid using the name "Default" in your submission, as it will overwrite the default resources). <br>
 3.Make a pull request to the repo with the following template:
 ```
 Title: [Title of the submission]